isomerpages/pa-chingay/_whats-on/Chingay2024/Chingay 2024 Advisory.md

 # Advisory

-Dear participants, kindly note of the following
+Dear participants, kindly note the following

 TERMS &amp; CONDITIONS
 * Participation in the Event denotes consent to all the Terms and Conditions listed below.